lunasec-io/lunasec/CONTRIBUTING.md

 repo in your editor (they're stored in the `.idea` folder).

 For TypeScript, we use ESLint, and it should automatically format your code so that you don't have to think about it while developing.
-For Golang, we do not currently have a linter configured, and we ask that you attempt to mimic our code style as closely as possible.
+The GoLang code can be linted with `golangci-lint run`.

 ## Code review workflow